Well-being

 The reward for becoming a Conscious Eater is experiencing the fullness of life.

-You honor your life every time you have the courage to risk listening to yourself.
+You honor your life whenever you dare to risk listening to yourself.

-There is a wealth of knowledge about good basic nutrition that’s easily accessed.
+A wealth of knowledge about essential nutrition is easily accessible.
 Your challenge is to work within the parameters that fit for you.
-Respect any adjustments you may need to make given your specific health concerns.
+Respect any adjustments you need to make, given your specific health concerns.

-This is a process of increasing awareness, making adjustments, and moving forward with new knowledge.
+This process increases awareness, adjusts, and helps you move forward with new knowledge.

 There is no one size fits all; there is only what best fits you.